 We are also grateful to Shaun Gillham of Leen Mulckhuyse Construction and his construction team of masterful brick warriors and engineers.
 The team razed the decades-old former main hall - a neglected, incomprehensible structure that was a major impetus behind the founding of Universal Promise.
 Mr. Gillham worked closely with Mr. Ellis and Universal Promise to ensure that budgets were respected, timelines were honored, and an unparalleled work ethic was embraced.
 We marvel as the Academic Centre goes UP, UP, UP.
 The Universal Promise acronym is the perfect reflection of the literal and figurative UPward movement of Addo and its residents.

-Thanks to hundreds of generous supporters, we have raised the $225,000 required to complete
+Thanks to hundreds of generous supporters, we have raised $500,000 of the $550,000 required to complete our construction efforts.

 the demolition of the previous building, clearing and leveling of land,

 laying of classroom and other floors,